 7. Protects Against Disease-causing Intestinal Pathogens

 Your pet’s digestive tract contains limited amounts of food, water, and space, and the bacteria living there must compete for these resources.
 When your pet develops an infection in the digestive tract, we know some of the healthy bacteria have been replaced by pathogenic bacteria.
 When your pet has a strong, highly diverse microbiome, it is more difficult for pathogenic organisms to take up residence and make your pet sick.
 In one way, we can think of a healthy gut microbiome as a “protector” that prevents harmful bacteria from moving in.

 We know that the gut microbiome plays a huge role in pet health; we also know that there are a whole range of factors that influence it.
 Take a look at these articles for some ideas on how to positively influence your pet’s gut health.

 For cats read, 9 Ways to Improve Your Cat’s Gut Health.

 For dogs read, 10 Ways to Shape Your Dog’s Gut Health & Digestion.

 Interested in checking up on your pet’s gut microbiome?
-If low gut diversity or imbalance is present and properly addressed, it could help prevent certain gastrointestinal issues in the future.
-Our simple microbiome tests will show you what types and proportions of bacteria are in your pet’s gut.
-After we process your pet’s sample, you will have access to our online dashboard to explore their microbiome and compare it to other pets in our database.
+If low gut diversity or a bacterial imbalance is present and properly addressed, it could help prevent certain gastrointestinal issues in the future.
+Our simple microbiome test detects bacterial imbalances that may be causing your pet's symptoms, and provides personalized diet and supplement recommendations.
+After we process your pet’s sample, you will have access to our online dashboard to review the report and compare it to other pets in our database.